Smart time tracking tools for high-performing us freelancers

 Total 90

 She charges all clients roughly $1,500 each.
-But when she looks at effective rates:
+However, when she looks at effective rates:

 • Client A: $1,500 / 22 ≈ $68/hour